Munich-Quantum-Software-Stack/MQSS-Passes-Suite/README.md

 ## Uninstallation

-If you ever need to uninstall `daemon_d`, follow these steps:
+If you ever need to uninstall `qresourcemanager_d`, follow these steps:

 1. Navigate to the `qir_passes` directory (if you are not already there):
    ```bash